 "I suffered from Paralysis of the Bowels and Liver omplaint.
-I finally used DE.
-DAVID KENNEOV'S "AVORITE REMEDY, and in my opinion it saved by life.
+I finally used DH.
+DAVID KENNEDY S "AVORITE REMEDY, and in my opinion it saved my life.
 Yours, etc. A. J. GIFFORD."

-Mr. Gifford is the Master Mechanic of the Lowell ivision of the Boston & Lowell Railroad, and his liness and recovery are known to many.
+Mr. Gifford is the Master Mechanic of the Lowell livision of the Buston & Lowell Railroad, and his

-Decorated Tellet Set.
-For full particulars address THE GREAT AMERICAN TEA CO., P. O. Box 29.
-21 and 55 Vessy St., New York NO AGENTS

-Machines for \$20.
-Guaranteed positively new and thoroughly first-class in every particular.
-Warrant-ed for byra.
-Can be returned at our exposes if not as re-re-sented.
-Progetts spid to all points.
-Estrablished 1878.

-A. C. JOHNSON, 37 North Pearl St., Albany, N.Y.
-HOPE IN DEAF
+THE GREAT AMERICAN TEA CO., O. Box 220.
+Il and in Venny St., New York, NO AGENTS Machines for \$20.
+Guaranteed positively new and thoroughly first-class in overyparticular.
+Warrant-ed for 5 yrs.
+Can be returned at our expanse if not as re-re-Freights pold to all Established 1878 A. C. JOHNSON, 37 North Pearl St., Albany, N. Y